Opiate Addiction & Withdrawal Treatment

 Comfortable, Compassionate Opiate Detox

-You’ll take the first step to opioid addiction recovery in a welcoming setting that feels like home.
+You’ll take the first step to opioid addiction recovery in a welcoming setting.
+Our drug abuse treatment center feels like a home.
 Our team of medical experts makes opiate detox safe and as comfortable as possible.
 We ease opiate withdrawal symptoms with evidence-based medications and alternative therapies.
-Approaches vary by location, but may include medication-assisted treatment, acupuncture and therapeutic massage.
+Treatment options in medical detox may include medication-assisted treatment, acupuncture and therapeutic massage.

 You’ll be cared for by our highly credentialed and compassionate medical team.
 Nurses will monitor you around the clock.
-We’ll attend to any discomfort from opioid withdrawal immediately and regularly check your vitals and overall physical and psychological health.
+We’ll attend to any discomfort from opioid withdrawal and detox immediately.
+We’ll also check your vitals and physical and psychological health.

 Opiate Withdrawal Treatment

-If you stop using opioids abruptly—also known as “cold turkey”— you’ll likely go into opiate withdrawal within a few hours.
+If you stop using opioids abruptly, or “cold turkey,” you’ll likely go into opiate withdrawal within a few hours.
 Opiate withdrawal can include symptoms like:

 - Racing heartbeat